Robert Yates (politician): Later years

 After the war ended, although principally an associate justice of the state Supreme Court, Yates maintained a modest legal practice and continued surveying as well.
 During the 1780s, his political star continued to rise in the "party" of Governor George Clinton as he spoke in opposition to the expansion of the scope of a national government.
 In 1787, he was appointed with John Lansing Jr. and Alexander Hamilton to represent New York at the Philadelphia Convention to revise the Articles of Confederation.
-Arriving in Philadelphia, Yates and Lansing felt the mood of the convention to produce an entirely new form of government was beyond their authority.
-After sending a letter to Governor Clinton urging opposition to the new Constitution, they returned home.
+Arriving in Philadelphia in May 1787, Yates and Lansing felt the mood of the convention to produce an entirely new form of government was beyond their authority.
+For this reason, Yates and Lansing departed the Convention in July 1787.
+In 2021, researchers discovered that Robert Yates attempted to return to the Convention, but arrived too late.
+En route from Albany to Philadelphia in September, Yates learned that the Convention had "risen."
+It is likely that Yates attempted to return to Philadelphia to counteract Alexander Hamilton.
+In December 1787, Yates and John Lansing wrote a letter to Governor Clinton urging opposition to the new Constitution.
 Yates's personal notes from the Philadelphia convention were published in 1821.
+Alexander Hamilton was the sole delegate from New York to sign the Constitution.

 In 1788, Yates was elected as an anti-federalist delegate to the New York State ratifying convention at Poughkeepsie, and worked against adoption of the Constitution.
 Among the leading anti-federalists who attended the Poughkeepsie Convention, he was the most vocal delegate in support of protecting individual liberties.
 After the Poughkeepsie Convention ratified the Constitution with an accompanying request for amendments to protect individual liberties, Yates pledged his support as a matter of patriotic duty.

 In 1789, he ran for governor against George Clinton with the support of the Anti-Federalists, who viewed him as a reasonable, potentially kindred spirit who was not from a wealthy family.
 He was defeated by Governor Clinton.
 Approached by the Federalists again in 1792, Yates refused to run citing the financial drain caused by past politicking.
 In the gubernatorial campaign of 1795, considerable sentiment existed for Yates's candidacy as he was firmly established in the center of the former Anti-Federal party.
 John Jay defeated him in a close election, effectively ending Yates's political career.
 By then, he already had devoted himself to the law.

 In September 1790, Yates was chosen Chief Justice of the New York State Supreme Court.
 He served until the mandatory retirement age of sixty in 1798.
 Unlike many "new men of the Revolution," he did not attain great wealth and retired to his middling Albany home.